 Within one year of establishing our Iraq office, we helped a staggering 750,000 people, including providing essential life-saving bread and clean water to tens of thousands during the Battle of Mosul.

 If you want to change lives in Iraq with meaningful, impactful projects run by capable, caring hands, give your charity through Human Appeal.

 Iraqis need your help in this fragile and unforgiving time.
 Help them to survive, and to thrive.
-Give to our projects in Iraq this Ramadan, and multiply your reward in the hereafter, inshallah.
+Give to our projects in Iraq, and multiply your reward in the hereafter, inshallah.

 I’m Zarah and I live in Mosul.
 I’m forty years old and divorced without any children.

 I got married in 2014, then ISIL took over our city.
 First few months of my marriage were full for happiness.
 Then things started to change.
 Then things started to change.
 My husband began shutting me out at meal times.
 He and his brothers would eat their meals together and I was left in the kitchen with nothing – just bread which was was given to me from my kind neighbours.

 It wasn’t long before my husband and his family started abusing and beating me.
 They would say horrible things and hit me with stones, shoes and sticks.
 They threw mud at my face and threatened to report me to ISIL, saying I would be executed in public for being a witch.
 I was terrified.
 I didn’t know what to do.
 I was so depressed that I became numb.
 The only way I could survive was to stop thinking, so I lost touch with my feelings.
 My husband also took another wife, which made the situation in the house even worse.
 I did sometimes think about running away, but I was terrified of being handed over to ISIL.
 I also stayed to help protect my husband’s mother.
 She was elderly and frail, and they would make her do housework that exhausted her.
 I wanted to help her.